WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 }
 ```

-When we set up our state partition, we pass both as arguments to `ToStatePartition` as we saw earlier:
+When we set up our state partition, we pass both functions above as arguments to `ToStatePartition` as we saw earlier:

 ```go
 ToStatePartition(&AddVotes{}, &RunningVotesTotalBuilder{}, "running vote totals", &LetterPartitionFunction{}, MakeLetterPartitions(), true).